antkudruk/uniformfactory/README.md

 }
 ```

-You can find an example of an explicit interface here
+You can find an example of an explicit interface
 [here](https://github.com/antkudruk/uniformfactory/tree/develop/gradle-listing-1-2-interface-inherited)

 ### Select Type Criteria